Why buy poultry if it's not the best?

 6. We ship you the ducklings, we will email or call before they ship.

 -->REMEMBER ONLY THE SHIPPING MINIMUM IS 10, YOU CAN PICK UP ANY NUMBER ON THE FARM<--

 *We do ship hatching eggs, indicate if you wish to purchase them on the form.

 Boondockers Farm focus: Ancona and Saxony Ducks, Delaware Chickens

-The original Holderread Ancona flock resides at Boondockers for gentic preservation.
+The original Holderread Ancona flock resides at Boondockers for genetic preservation.
 We correspond with Dave Holderread to ensure his breeding standards are kept up with the Ancona flock.
-We have the most diverse population of Ancona ducks and the most colors in the world, hands down.
+We have the most diverse population of Ancona ducks and the most colors available.

 The Ancona was developed in Great Britain during the early twentieth century and most likely originated from Runner ducks and Huttegen ducks, an old Belgian duck.
 This is the same foundation stock as the Magpie duck.
 They have been raised in the United States for several decades and were exhibited in 1983 in Oregon.
 Although still rare, their numbers have been increasing since 1984 when they first became available to the public.
 (Holderread)